0layiw0la/Customer-Review/README.md

+# 🚨 CURRENTLY FIXING CAPTCHA ISSUES!!! 🚨

-# Customer-Review Sentiment Analysis Web App
+## Customer-Review Sentiment Analysis Web App

 This project is a web app that uses sentiment analysis to enable users get the most recent positive and negative reviews for any business by putting in the name and location.